dudung/pasir/blog/content/posts/24/k/09-reasons-to-write.md

 RP, our vehicle, is on the way to pick up me and the youngest.
 It is driven by the one.
 It is now 1449 and already the time for $\frac35$ in a day.
 It is still too far from 6 minutes note for now.
 I have found something interesting to write, right.
 Take a break first.
 A small nature call or the big one?
 Just take a seat on the place, :smile:.

+I think, I give up.
+It is now 1855 and I am at home.
+For today a 5 minutes note are already good.
+The next difficulty is the consistency to write at least one note a day.
+I hope this stage can be achieved.

+Just close this note for today.

+---

 Refs: